 In partnership with East of England Genomic Medicine Centre, we are looking to accelerate the implementation of genomics within primary care by supporting a number of projects.

-If you have an innovative genomics project that has one or more of the following ambitions, we would love to hear from you
+Your innovative genomics project will have one or more of the following ambitions:

 - More convenient patient access to health and care services